 8. Take the cupcakes out of the freezer one at a time and DIP them in the yellow frosting up to the edge of the liner.
 It helps if you swirl them a bit in the frosting.
 They’ll be drippy when you pull them up — let the drips run off the tails.
 Repeat until done.
 This is a bit messy — keep a towel nearby for frosting-covered fingers!

 9. Cut orange Starburst on the diagonal to make the duck feet — you’ll want to flatten them into long triangles then use a knife to shape it and put in the lines.
 Place the feet at the back edge of the duck tail cupcakes.
-Orange Starbust candies also form the beaks — cut them in half longwise and form each half into a long oval, then fold it over and pinch it at the fold.
-Push the beaks gently into the frosting covered donut holes on the swimming ducks — if they don’t stay, use a little frosting you put the ziploc bag.
-Other accessories, like the pink bows and red baseball caps Alexander made, can be created out of the Starburst candies with a little creativity!
+Orange Starburst candies also form the beaks — cut them in half long wise and form each half into a long oval, then fold it over and pinch it at the fold.
+Push the beaks gently into the frosting-covered donut holes on the swimming ducks — if they don’t stay, use a little frosting you put in the Ziploc bag.
+Other accessories, like the pink bows and red baseball caps can be created out of the Starburst candies with a little creativity!

 Voila!
 These were made by a kid (with a little help from mom), so they totally look handmade and very charming, in my opinion.

-Note: Alexander got the idea for these rubber duck cupcakes from a cupcake book he has called What’s New, Cupcake? by Karen Tack and Alan Richardson.
-Alexander got his copy MANY years ago when he was a wee lad, and it’s quite dog-eared now.
+Note: Alexa got the idea for these rubber duck cupcakes from a cupcake book she has called What’s New, Cupcake? by Karen Tack and Alan Richardson.
+Alexa got her copy MANY years ago, and it’s quite dog-eared now.
 We’ve made many cupcakes from it, including turkey cupcakes and pie cupcakes!
 We highly recommend this book!